 A study of the Bible in its original languages.
 Students will learn the fundaments of Ancient Hebrew, Old Aramaic, and Alexandrian (Koine) Greek, and use them to read excerpts of Scripture.
 Some theology will be covered, but typically insofar as it relates to the lexemes, morphology, and syntax of the passages.
 Students may earn two language credits by passing the comprehensive second semester final with a score of 80% or better and paying a discounted course fee.

 This high school level course will be the foundation for other biology related courses.
 The text covers scientific methods, ecology, cells, genetics, biological diversity, history of life, bacteria, viruses, protists, fungi, plants, and zoology.
-There are numerous experiments including microscopes and slides, multiple dissections, and virtual labs.
+There will be numerous experiments including hands on activities, slides, and dissections.

 This course will focus on the tradition of story in British literature, covering approximately 15 authors spanning almost 1000 years, from Beowulf to Bronte.
 The course will emphasize the value of reading difficult texts and relating the material both to history and literary tradition.
 Students will write at least 4 papers and regularly review grammar.